allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 tags: [tech, ddd, hexagonal-architecture, java]
 ---

-When you go through articles related to Hexagonal Architecture, you are usually searching for practical examples of specific use cases of this rather complex pattern.
-In most posts you encounter, you have to scroll through exact citations or rephrased definitions of concepts such as
+When you go through articles related to Hexagonal Architecture you usually search for practical examples.
+Yes, HA isn't simple, that's why most trivial examples make readers even more confused.
+Though, it is not as complex as many theoretical elucidations present it.
+In most posts you have to scroll through exact citations or rephrased definitions of concepts such as
 Ports and Adapters or their conceptual diagrams, which have already been well defined and described by popular authors i.e.
 [Alistair Cockburn](http://web.archive.org/web/20180121161736/http://alistair.cockburn.us/Hexagonal+Architecture) or [Martin Fowler](https://martinfowler.com/eaaCatalog/gateway.html).
 I assume you already have a general understanding of Domain Driven Design and that you understand terms such as Ports and Adapters.
+I'm not a HA-expert, yet I use it everyday.
+The only reason I write this post is to show you that it makes sense, at least if your service is a little more than a ```JsonToDatabaseMapper```.

 ## Hello domain!
-In this article, I'll try to provide a quite simple example based on a very straightforward domain.
+I'd like to provide a quite simple example project, not to trivial but complex enough, based on a very straightforward domain.
-It includes only two simple domain objects:
+The domain includes only two classes:
 ```
 public class Article {